Why testing conditional independence is so hard?

 Conditional independence

-What does conditional independence between \(A\) and \(B\) given \(C\) mean?
+At a high level, conditional independence between \(A\) and \(B\) given \(C\) asks:

 Once we account for \(C\), does \(B\) still tell us anything about \(A\)?

-Two concrete examples help build intuition.
+Here are two concrete examples that help build intuition.

 Example 1: fairness in lending

+Race and loan decisions may be correlated marginally.
 But once we control for creditworthiness, race should no longer influence the decision.
+If it still does, the system may be unfair.

 Example 2: distribution shift

+A model might use “time of day” as a shortcut for predicting location.
+If so, its predictions will fail when time distributions shift.
 If predictions remain independent of time once we condition on true location, the model is robust.

 Formal definition